Top 10 Strategies To Get Rid of Cellulite Naturally

 10. Estrogen Detox:

 If you have cellulite it is a sign of estrogen dominance in your body.
 Along with following all of the above recommendations, I would use a specific estrogen detoxifying supplement to help you balance your hormones.
-I use Estro-Protect which has a specific compound that converts toxic estrogen metabolites into healthy estrogen metabolites.
+I use Fem Protect which has specific compounds that converts toxic estrogen metabolites into healthy estrogen metabolites.

 In addition, I recommend a high quality of probiotics and a great liver and gut cleansing protein powder such as our Gut Healing Protein.
 Additional support could include omega 3 fatty acids, N-Acetyl Cysteine and milk thistle.
 I will often have my cellulite clients use our thyroliver protect to support the liver detoxification pathways.